 Sand-jet perforating subs are heavy-wall components with engineered tungsten-carbide nozzles.
 The number, spacing, and phasing of nozzles is matched to each job.
 To cut perforations, sand-laden fluid is pumped down the coiled tubing and through the nozzles.
 The high-velocity slurry cuts through the casing and cement and into the formation in about 8 minutes.
 The resulting perforations serve as excellent initiation points for fracturing.

 Typical completion sequence

 When the perforations are complete, frac pressure is applied down the annulus to peform the frac.
 The coiled tubing serves as a deadleg for monitoring actual pressure at the frac point to assist in adjusting pad size, sand concentration and ramp, fluid viscosity and pump pressure in real time.
 With planning and coordination, stages can be completed quickly and smoothly at a rate of more than one per hour.
-After the last stage, the isolation assembly is retrieved, and the full-open wellbore is ready for production.
+After the last stage, the multi-set bridge plug is unset, the isolation assembly is retrieved, and the full-open wellbore is ready for production.